Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Geckos are neither poisonous nor venomous, but it is important to know the difference 1 between the two terms because though they involve dangerous toxins, they are different.
 Knowledge is power, after all.

 You often hear the term “poisonous snake” when someone is referring to a Copperhead or a Rattlesnake, but the truth is, these animals are venomous, not poisonous.
-On the other hand, Poison Dart Frogs and Pufferfish are two examples of poisonous animals.
+Conversely, Poison Dart Frogs and Pufferfish are two examples of poisonous animals.
 So, what’s the difference exactly?

 Image Credit: Steve Allen, Shutterstock